Duncan L. Niederauer

 Duncan L. Niederauer CBE is an American businessman.
-He served as the chief executive officer of the New York Stock Exchange until September 2014.
+He served as the chief executive officer of NYSE Euronext until 2014 and owner and chairman of Venezia FC.

 Early life

-Niederauer graduated from Colgate University with a bachelor of arts degree.
-He received a master in business administration from the Goizueta Business School at Emory University.
+Niederauer graduated from Colgate University with a Bachelor of Arts degree.
+He received a Master of Business Administration from the Goizueta Business School at Emory University.

 Career

-Niederauer joined Goldman Sachs in 1985, and became a Partner in 2000.
+Niederauer joined Goldman Sachs in 1985, and became a partner in 2000.
 From 2002 to 2004, he served on the Board of Manager of Archipelago Holdings.
 He served on the board of directors of the Eze Castle Software since 1981 and the Depository Trust & Clearing Corporation until 2008.
-He has served as President and Co-chief operating officer of NYSE Euronext since April 9, 2007, and as its CEO since December 1, 2007.
+Niederauer joined NYSE Euronext as a director in April 2007.
+Since December 2007, he has been chief executive officer and a director of NYSE Euronext.
+In 2013, Niederauer was honored as Commander of the Most Excellent Order of the British Empire (CBE) for "services to the Northern Ireland economy".
+In 2014, Niederauer retired from NYSE Euronext.

 Niederauer is a member of G100, a private group of chief executives from the world's largest companies, and the British-American Business Council International Advisory Committee.

-In 2019 he became President of Venezia FC.

-He is a founding Partner of Communitas Capital.
+In 2019, he became president of Venezia FC.
+He is a founding partner of Communitas Capital.

 Philanthropy

-Niederauer is a member of Partnership for New York City, the Committee Encouraging Corporate Philanthropy, the Shanghai International Financial Advisory Committee, the American Ireland Fund, the Museum of American Finance, and Fundação Dom Cabral in Brazil.
+Niederauer is a member of Partnership for New York City, the Committee Encouraging Corporate Philanthropy, the Shanghai International Financial Advisory Committee, The American Ireland Fund, the Museum of American Finance, and Fundação Dom Cabral in Brazil.
 He also serves on the Board of Trustees of his alma mater, Colgate University, where he gave the Commencement speech in 2013.
 He also serves on the Boards of Operation HOPE and the Congressional Medal of Honor Foundation.

 Personal life

-Niederauer is married with three children.
-They reside in New Jersey.
+Niederauer is married and has three children.
+He lives in Far Hills, New Jersey.